-8.10 ELECTED MEMBERS PROFESSIONAL DEVELOPMENT REGISTER - 2019/2020
+12.10 ELECTED MEMBERS PROFESSIONAL DEVELOPMENT - 2019/2020

-1. Elected Members Professional Development Register 2019/2020 J
+1. Elected Members Professional Development Register J

-- 1. NOTES the Elected Members Professional Development Register 2019/2020 at Attachment 1; and - 2.
+- NOTES the professional development completed for the 2019/2020 financial year as recorded 1. in the Elected Member Professional Development Register at Attachment 1; and - 1. - 2.
 APPROVES publication of this register on the City's website in accordance with Section 5.127 of the Local Government Act 1995 and the Elected Member Continuing Professional Development Policy.

-To consider the training completed by Elected Members for the 2019/2020 financial year.
+To consider the training completed by Elected Members for the 2019/2020 financial year as recorded in Attachment 1.

-On 27 June 2019 changes to the Local Government Act 1995 (LGA) were passed by Parliament which requires all Elected Members to undertake training within the first 12 months of being elected.
+On 27 June 2019 changes to the Local Government Act 1995 (LGA) were passed by Parliament which requires all Elected Members to complete five mandatory training courses within the first 12 months of being elected.